apache/fluo/docs/grafana.md

       ]
     ```

+3. Fluo distributes a file called `fluo_metrics_setup.txt` that contains a list
+   of commands that setup InfluxDB.
+These commands will configure an InfluxDB user,
+   retention policies, and continuous queries that downsample data for the historical
+   dashboard in Grafana.
+Run the command below to execute the commands in this file:

+    ```
+    $INFLUXDB_HOME/bin/influx -import -path $FLUO_HOME/contrib/influxdb/fluo_metrics_setup.txt
+    ```

 3. Configure `fluo.properties` in your Fluo app configuration to send Graphite
    metrics to InfluxDB.
 Below is example configuration.
 Remember to replace
    `<INFLUXDB_HOST>` with the actual host.